pavshulin/maskPlugin/README.md

 <h4> Pameteres</h4>

 <p>By default, mask plugin didn't clear up the input if user leave the field without completed text.
 For applying that logic you
-must put 'clearIncomplete' parameter to true in second hash argument
+must put 'clearIncomplete' parameter to true in second hash argument.
 </p>
+<p>'allwaysMask' making input field masked permanently, despite of focus state, starting from initialization of plagin</p>